sedzinfo/enviro/README.md

 # Installation Instructions
 ## install R
 installation instructions can be found here: https://cran.r-project.org/
-## install rstudio (optional but a good idea)
+## install RStudio IDE (optional but a good idea)
 installation instructions can be found here: https://posit.co/downloads/

-open R studio and type in the console:
+open RStudio and type in the console:
 ```
 install.packages("devtools")
 library(devtools)